jorge0136/gooseify/readme.md

 # gooseify.js

-> Put a goose on your webpage.
+> Put a goose on your webpage with simple javascript.

 ## Installing / Getting started